active-logic/activelogic-cs/Doc/Reference/Gig.md

 ### Methods

 `public virtual status Step()`
-/ Stub for your step method
+Stub for your step method

-`protected action Do(object arg) (params object[] args)` / Convert the result of a non void expression to `done`.
+`protected action Do(object arg) (params object[] args)` Convert the result of a non void expression to `done`.
 Example: `status Step() => Do( myVar = 34 )`

+`protected status Do<T>() where T : UGig` Retrieve/create and evaluate a component task of type T; performance note: depends on `GetComponent<T>` (provisional)

 `protected status Pause(float duration)`
-/ Pause the underlying stepper for a specified duration (seconds)
+Pause the underlying stepper for a specified duration (seconds)

 `protected status Resume()`
-/ Resume execution while paused or suspended
+Resume execution while paused or suspended

 `protected status Suspend()`
-/ Suspend the underlying stepper indefinitely
+Suspend the underlying stepper indefinitely

 ### Type Conversions